usnistgov/metaschema-xslt/README.md

 ### Directly from script

-The `make` support calls scripts that can also be used directly for a more dynamic and versatile interface, for example for developers of new Metaschema instances who wish to generate artifacts or documentation for their metaschemas.
+The same scripts used by `make` can also be used directly for a more dynamic and versatile interface, for example for developers of new Metaschema instances who wish to generate artifacts or documentation for their metaschemas.

 [bin/metaschema-xslt](bin/metaschema-xslt) is a top-level `bash` script that dispatches to lower-level scripts for the processes.
 With the `bin` directory on your path invoke it directly for more help: